KetrinDG/my-voiceflow-bot/README.md

 - Loading the return policy text from Amazon's website.
 - Providing predefined answers for common queries.
-- Using a QA model to generate answers for less common queries.
+- Using the QA model to generate answers for less common queries.

 ### `utils.py`